 This API is more suitable for developers or app/dApp owners building platforms and ecosystems for experienced traders who are more advisable to use margin trading.
 The API allows margin trading only for partial funds and currency pairs and each of those funds and pairs has different leverage level – meaning, for instance, the amount you could borrow on leverage on Bitcoin is different than the amount you would borrow on Ethereum for USD pairs for the two coins.

 Totle smart contract API allows developers to pull token data from the Totle global network.
 It provides access to DEX data and with it, it is possible to compare token prices and route orders across global decentralized exchanges.
 Totle works as a crypto management tool and decentralized exchange aggregator.

-Upbit API users look up for assets, place orders, do balance inquiry of coins, order (purchase, sell), and withdrawal and quotation API that confirms market value, candle, and breakdown of contract.
+Upbit API users look up for assets, place orders, do a balance inquiry of coins, order (purchase, sell), and withdrawal and quotation API that confirms market value, candle, and breakdown of contract.